Theoretical Background

 plot(fit, type = "ft")

-This accounts for the worst-case bias in both directions.
+accounting for the worst-case bias in both directions:

 # The plot shows both bands